emwap/signature-paper/paper.md

 The `native`{.haskell} function changes the array type to a native C array with length `l`.
 By using the Feldspar `setLength`{.haskell} function, size information is added to the array arguments.
-In \cref{implementation} we show how the `Native` constructor produces the interface code needed to translate between native and `struct array` formats.
+In \cref{implementation} we show how the `Native` constructor produces the interface code needed to translate between native and `struct array`{.c} formats.

 The `exposeLength`{.haskell} function adds an extra length argument to the signature and passes this length to `native`.
 The effect is to break up a standard array argument into two arguments: a length and a native array.